 A counter for the prepare phase of two-phase commit operations.

 The number of times the first entry in an index was read.
-If this value is high, it suggests that the server is doing a lot of full index scans (for example, SELECT col1 FROM foo
+If this value is high, it suggests that the server is doing a lot of full index scans (for example, SELECT col1 FROM foo, assuming that col1 is indexed).

 The number of requests to read a row based on a key.
 If this value is high, it is a good indication that your tables are properly indexed for your queries.